-- 1. Check the Chaff bag
+- 1. Check the Chaff drawer on the cyclone

 - 2. Turn on Exhaust Blower

 - 3. Turn on System Power Switch

 - 4. Set Bean Loft

-- 5. Load Beans into the hopper through the hood with the bean loader
+- 5. Load Beans into the hopper through the hood

 - 6. Turn on heating element

-Step 1: Check the Chaff Bag
+Step 1: Check the Chaff Drawer on the Cyclone

-Ensure the chaff bag is secured in place and less than 50% full before roasting.
+Ensure the chaff drawer is secured in place and less than 50% full before roasting.